 A number of prominent businesses in the Bitcoin community are participating today in the first promotional event of its kind in Bitcoin’s history: Bitcoin Friday.
 To celebrate the second anniversary of the Bitcoin project being registered on Sourceforge in November 2010, MtGox, BitPay, WalletBit, Coinabul, PrivateInternetAccess, BitMit and many smaller shops and services both online and offline (complete list here or here if the first link is inaccessible) are offering discounts on their products just for today.

-The event was originally conceived and organized by Jon Holmquist, head of marketing at the precious metals seller first anniversary.
+The event was originally conceived and organized by Jon Holmquist, head of marketing at the precious metals seller Coinabul which recently celebrated its first anniversary.
 The intent was simple: to introduce more people to Bitcoin and to reinvigorate consumer spending from existing Bitcoin users; as Holmquist wrote, “With news reports of 78% of bitcoins not being spent, we need to do something.”

 Among the established Bitcoin businesses offering sales are: